CIT85/files/w2_html.md

 ## Congratulations
 You have finished your first code along for our class, push your code to github and give your commit history URL for the w2_html folder to show you have completed this work.

+This is how I will grade your work:
+1. Did you provide the correct URL for w2_html folder commits = 5 points.
+2. Did you do all the commits required for this work = 40 points
+3. Did your commit have all the code along work =  40 points
+4. Was index.html free of validation errors  = 15 points
+- Work submitted after the due date will be reduced by 25 points.
+If you completed all the requirements above, but submitted after the due date you will get 75 points (100 - 25) on this work.